shepard5/Hindenberg/README.md

 I am not a licensed financial advisor - none of this information should be taken as financial advice.
 The script provided is for educational purposes and should be used for paper trading, not on a live trading platform.</p>

+Converting to C++ soon for low latency execution - necesssary for markets with near instantaneous reactions